Arcadia-Science/ProteinCartography/README.md

         - Create a `uniprot_ids.txt` file that contains a list of UniProt accessions, one per line.
         - Run the following code from the base of the GitHub repository.
 Modify the input folder path to your input folder.
             ```
-            python ProteinCartography/fetch_uniprot_metadata.py -i uniprot_ids.txt -o input_ff/uniprot_features.tsv
+            python ProteinCartography/fetch_uniprot_metadata.py --input uniprot_ids.txt --output input/uniprot_features.tsv
             ```
     - **3.2 Manually generating the file**
         - For each protid in the dataset, you should gather relevant protein metadata.
         - The first column of the file should be the unique protein identifer, with `protid` as the column name.
         - You should have additional columns for relevant metadata as described in [Feature file main columns](#feature-file-main-columns).
         - Default columns that are missing will be ignored.
-4. Run this command, replacing the `config_ff.yml` with your config file and `8` with the number of cores you want to allocate to Snakemake.
+4. Run this command, replacing the `config.yml` with your config file and `n` with the number of cores you want to allocate to Snakemake.
 ```
-snakemake --snakefile Snakefile_ff --configfile config_ff.yml --use-conda --cores 8
+snakemake --configfile config.yml --use-conda --cores n
 ```

 ---